dwfwby/Fast-git/README.md

 Also added keyboard shortcuts for quick pushing. "ctrl+<number from 1 to 0 on keyboard>"
 Example:
  - Your opened folder is the first one in the list, press ctrl+1.
  - Or your opened folder is second in the list, press ctrl+2.
 And so on.

+## Instalation
+1. Open context menu in sublime text
+2. Go "preferences" → "browse packages"
+3. Insert "Fast git" into this folder